jpruiz114/widgets/BlogPost/README.md

 Chai adds syntactic sugar to your assertions, some utility functions, as well as a plugin interface for any necessary tweaks you might want to build.

 It is framework agnostic, so you don’t need to use it with Mocha specifically.

-After using Chai and Mocha together for some time now, I sometimes forget where the line is between the two because they mesh so beautifully.

 Inside the **test-example.spec.js** file, you can see an example: